 There are two unused pictures from the original X68000 version of this Akumajo Dracula game.
 They are concept art of enemies that were once used as "omake" files hidden in the X68000 version's game data as a small bonus.
 The PlayStation port may simply read the game data out in one big chunk and it may have been converted for Chronicles' use, but it's unknown why the copyright info of the original two pictures are gone.
 Perhaps the original pictures are rendered by actually drawing them to the screen, whereas Chronicles' version just stored the pictures as raw data.

-Being a port/remake of a Japan-exclusive game, some things were changed for the International release (Or fixed porting issues in the original Japanese release, in the Japanese PSN version's case).
+Being a port/remake of a Japan-exclusive game, some things were changed for the international releases (Or fixed porting issues in the original Japanese release, in the Japanese PSN version's case).

 In the Japanese version, after the Konami logo fades out, this KCET logo appears.
-This graphic is still present in the game data of International release, but it doesn't appear.
+This graphic is still present in the game data of international releases, but it doesn't appear.

-In the International release, KCE Tokyo is shown as Konami Computer Entertainment Tokyo, and the background is compressed horizontally compared to the Japanese release.
+In the international releases, KCE Tokyo is shown as Konami Computer Entertainment Tokyo, and the background is compressed horizontally compared to the Japanese release.

 Sound Module Selection

 In the Japanese release, starting the Original Mode brings up a mockup of the original Sharp X68000 loading screen.
-In the International release, it is enabled by pressing R1 and L1 while entering Original or Arrange Mode.
+In the international releases, it is enabled by pressing R1 and L1 while entering Original or Arrange Mode.
 However, there are early versions of Castlevania Chronicles that do not need the R1 + L1 combo to access this screen, similar to the Japanese release.

 There is a hidden message about the unfinished GM sound module while you are on the sound module select screen and hold L1 + O + X on the second controller.
 The sampling and emulation of GM sound module was not finished in time when the port was going to be out, so instead of enabling it, the game tells you "うっそびょーん！！" ("Just kidding!!").